 These programs pay for some of the cost of Medicare for seniors and people with disabilities who are not otherwise eligible for Medical Assistance.
-People receiving Medicare pay a monthly premium (currently $104.90/month in 2015) that is usually deducted from their Social Security check.
+People receiving Medicare pay a monthly premium that is usually deducted from their Social Security check.
+For 2016 the monthly premium is $121.80 but most people will continue to pay the 2015 amount of $104.90.
 They also pay co-payments for doctor visits and a deductible for hospitalization.
-The amount of these costs covered by the Medicare Premium Assistance Program is determined by the applicant's income level as shown in the chart below.
+The types of costs covered by the Medicare Premium Assistance Program is determined by the applicant's income level as shown in the chart below.

 - People that have Medicare Part A (elders receiving Social Security Retirement benefits; people who have received Social Security Disability benefits for two years).

 - Must be citizen or qualified immigrant.
 Eligible immigrants include: refugee or person granted asylum.
 Lawful Permanent Residents (LPRs) who entered the U.S. before 8/22/96 or if entered on/after 8/22/96 must be in status for at least 5 years.
 In addition, immigrants who were in lawful status in the U.S. before 8/22/96 and lived in RI at some time before 7/1/97 may be eligible for coverage.

 The resource limit is $7,280 for an individual and $10,930 for a couple.
 The home in which the person lives and a car used to get to medical treatment does not count.